megaboich/personal-website/src/posts/index.md

 ---
 layout: posts.njk
-title: Posts
+title: Technical blog and experiments
 ---
-This page contains list of all my posts sorted by date.
+This is a list of all my posts sorted by date.<br/>
+**Caution:** use on your own risk because some articles are not relevant anymore and technologies mentioned are considered obsolete.